Fishwrap Image Contract

 The following are part of the contract.
 Changes to any of them require at minimum a minor version bump (or a major bump if the change is breaking):

-- The two mount points:
+- The mount points:

-/cfgand/output. - The invocations described in §4 (
+/cfg(required) and/output(recommended; see §2). - The four invocations described in §4 (

 - The image’s identifier (